-The Regional Urban Growth Goals and Objectives shall be reviewed at regular intervals or at other times determined jointly by the Regional Policy Advisory Committee and the Metro Council.
+The Regional Urban Growth Goals and Objectives shall be reviewed at regular intervals or at other times determined by the Metro Council after consultation with or upon the suggestion of the Regional Policy Advisory Committee.
 Any review and amendment process shall involve a broad cross-section of citizen and jurisdictional interests, and shall be conducted by the Regional Policy Advisory Committee consistent with Goal 1: Regional Planning Process.
 Proposals for amendments shall receive broad public and local government review prior to final Metro Council action.

 6.1 - Impact of Amendments - At the time of adoption of amendments to these goals and objectives, the Metro Council shall determine whether amendments to adopted functional plans or the acknowledged regional urban growth boundary are necessary.
-If amendments to adopted functional plans are necessary, the Metro Council shall act on amendments to applicable functional plans after referral of proposed amendments to the Regional Policy Advisory Committee.
+If amendments to adopted functional plans are necessary, the Metro Council shall act on amendments to applicable functional plans.
+The Council shall request recommendations from the Regional Policy Advisory Committee before taking action.
 All amendment proposals will include the date and method through which they may become effective, should they be adopted.
-Amendments to the acknowledged regional urban growth boundary will be considered under acknowledged urban growth boundary amendment procedures incorporated in the Metro Code.
+Amendments to the acknowledged regional urban growth boundary will be considered under acknowledged urban growth boundary will be considered under acknowledged urban growth boundary amendment procedures incorporated in the Metro Code.